 That is how I saw it.
 I was done.
 I was never going to be hungry again.
 Still, when extreme hunger hit it terrified me.
 My eating disorder told me it would never wane.
 My eating disorder told me that I would eat and eat and eat and never be able to stop.
 But I had stopped listening to my eating disorder the day I committed to recovery.
 My eating disorder told me lies my whole life.
 Why would extreme hunger be any different?

 The hunger did wane eventually.
 My weight increased, then slowed, then one day I was back to my “Old Me” weight.
 My pre-eating disorder weight.
 I was Tabby again.
-I wrote about that in overshoot.

 The Extreme Hunger Mistakes I Made

 I’ll tell you where I went wrong so hopefully you can learn from me and bypass some of the dead ends I went down,

 There are two types of hunger in recovery.
 Mental hunger and physical hunger.
 Neither of them are required in order to eat, by the way.
 You can and often have to eat in the absence of hunger.
 Hunger is a bonus.

 Even if you do experience extreme hunger you probably won’t get it straight away.
 Recovery is about eating regardless of hunger, regardless of mood, regardless of stress levels, regardless of whether or not you like what you are eating, regardless of the time of day or night, regardless of what culture tells you about food, regardless of what the person next to you is doing.

 You can eat crying.
 You can eat shaking.
 You can eat swearing.